-How were you drafted into military service?
+How was Louis Midgley drafted into military service?

-Louis Midgley: When I finished my bachelor’s degree, I was draft-eligible, and ready (if not exactly anxious) to serve.
+When I finished my bachelor’s degree, I was draft-eligible, and ready (if not exactly anxious) to serve.
 I waited and nothing came, so I went to the draft board and asked when I was going to be drafted.
 They searched their files and found my folder in a “dead file.”

 If I hadn’t asked them to check on my status, I wouldn’t have been drafted.

-Louis Midgley: I was soon drafted and sent to Fort Ord (1817-1991), which was spread along the Monterey Bay in California.
+I was soon drafted and sent to Fort Ord (1817-1991), which was spread along the Monterey Bay in California.
 This was the largest training and replacement center for the United States Army.
 We were then sent to Clerk Typist School, which was a delight.
 There we competed to be at the top of the weekly tests.

 When we finished Clerk Typist School, Latter-day Saints were given the choice of where being sent to either Japan/Korea, or Germany.
 With John Knight (my childhood friend who endured the brutal first eight weeks of Basic Training with me), I picked Germany.
 After a few days in January at Camp Kilmer in northern New Jersey, we boarded a troop ship for Bremerhaven, Germany.
 We were immediately loaded on a train that ended up at a base in Saarbrucken, in southwestern Germany.